awhaston/awhaston/README.md

 Hello 👋!
 My name is Wyatt 🧑‍💻!
 I am a junior full stack web developer and college student working to build up my portfolio while pursuing my bachelor's degree

-🎓 Currently enrolled as a Bachelor of Information Technology at Kennesaw State University
+🎓 Recent Graduate of a Bachelor of Information Technology at Kennesaw State University

 🔧 Employed as a Dev-ops Intern